 Over 900 individuals provided over 900 records to the database.

-Maps of the results were produced and a short report will be available on the bat conservation website.
+Maps of the results were produced and a short report is available on the bat conservation website.

 Any reports that mentioned large concentrations of bats, nuisance bats or injured bats were forwarded to Nova Scotia Department of Natural Resources.